onlyjazz/flask-docs/docs/manage_forms.md

 To use the autocomplete feature, type '$' and select the variable of interest.
 Use variables to create expressions for calculating the value of an item based on other existing values.
 Use the get() function to extract the value of the item from an external source.
+!!!note
-Note: The terminal supports any JavaScript expressions for the value of the available form variables.
+    The terminal supports any JavaScript expressions for the value of the available form variables.

 ![Screenshot](img/newForm/VariableAssignmentAuto.png)